DevRaulOliveira/main-projects/databricks/pdf-file-reader/README.md

 ---

-## 3. Management and Value Perception
+## 3. Results and Value Perception
 ### Strategic Benefits
 * Agility in operational data analysis and integration.
 * Improved traceability and process governance.